JoeBarnett1224/Collatz/README.md

 ## Acknowledgements
 I would like to thank the creators of the multiprocess package.
 It was valuable in reducing the programs' runtime.

-I thank the owner of the YouTube channel Clear Code.
+Furthermore, I thank the owner of the YouTube channel Clear Code.
 His tkinter tutorial helped me learn how to create user interfaces in Python.
 Including the one for this project.

 Note: To view this information in the app, click the "Acknowledgements" button in the lower right.